Tokunoshima Island

 Google Maps

-Tokunoshima is a quiet island with limited public transportation, so getting around by bus can be a bit tricky.
-Because buses don't come very often, the easiest way to explore the island is by renting a car.
-You can find a few car rental shops at Tokunoshima Airport and near Kametoku Port.
+Tokunoshima is a quiet island with limited public transportation, so getting around by bus can be a bit challenging.
+Since buses run infrequently, the easiest and most convenient way to explore the island is by renting a car.
+A few rental car agencies are available at Tokunoshima Airport and near Kametoku Port.

 The island has two main bus routes.
-One connects the airport to the town center on the east coast, running every 1 to 2 hours.
-The other travels from the central town area through Isen Town along the southern coast to Amagi’s town center, with buses coming every 3 to 4 hours.
-A few smaller bus routes exist, but they run even less often.
-Bus fares range from 120 to 1,230 yen, depending on how far you go.
+One connects the airport with the town center on the east coast, operating every 1 to 2 hours.
+The other route runs from the central town area through Isen Town along the southern coast to Amagi’s town center, with buses arriving every 3 to 4 hours.
+A few smaller local routes are also available, but they operate even less frequently.
+Bus fares vary depending on the distance traveled, ranging from 120 to 1,230 yen.

 Attractions